-- If you haven’t already mobilized your workforce with Unified Communications or similar content management platform, collaborative, cloud-based programs like Microsoft Teams, Skype, and many others can help facilitate ongoing collaboration-rich projects if a remote workforce becomes a reality.
+- If you haven’t already mobilized your workforce with Unified Communications or a similar content management platform, collaborative, cloud-based programs like Microsoft Teams, Skype, and many others can help facilitate ongoing collaboration-rich projects if a remote workforce becomes a reality.

 - Speak with your business technology partner about what solutions may be available and relevant to your business.

-At Datamax, we want to respond to technology needs of our customers, as well as the greater needs of our communities.
+At Datamax, we want to respond to the technology needs of our customers, as well as the greater needs of our communities.